TileDB-Inc/TileDB-Trino/README.md

 ### Installation on an existing Presto instance

-If you are installing the plugin on an existing Presto instance, such as Amazon EMR, then you need to copy the `target/presto-tiledb-$VERSION` folder to a `tiledb` directory under the plugin directory on echo presto node.
+If you are installing the plugin on an existing Presto instance, such as Amazon EMR, you need to copy the `target/presto-tiledb-$VERSION` folder to a `tiledb` directory under the plugin directory on echo Presto node.

 #### AWS EMR